Call for Participation for the SSP 43rd Annual Meeting

 - 5-minute Preview sessions: Brief, back-to-back presentations showcasing new products, platforms, and/or content from publishers and vendors.
 Preview session proposals are being accepted through February 26, 2021.

 - Your submission should appeal to a broad range of attendees in an engaging way.
 SSP Annual Meeting attendees value networking opportunities, insight into new developments, and practical applications they can use to advance their careers.
 Attendees include executives, editors, salespersons, marketing and product managers, librarians, technologists, vendors, academics, and more.

-- We will NOT consider concurrent session submissions that are focused on a single solution, a single organization, or material that is commercial in nature.
+- We will NOT consider educational session submissions that are focused on a single solution, a single organization, or material that is commercial in nature.
 Such content is more appropriate for the 5-minute previews session or for sponsored sessions.

 - SSP deeply values the provision of a variety of viewpoints from an inclusive pool of speakers.
 Session speakers must reflect diversity of geography, race, and cultural background as much as possible.
 We strongly consider gender balance in particular.
-Single-speaker concurrent sessions will NOT be accepted.
+Single-speaker educational sessions will NOT be accepted.

 - The strongest proposals will include the voices of key stakeholders (researchers/academics, librarians, students), will cross formats (books, journals, etc.), and will include perspectives across STEM, social sciences, and humanities.

 - For educational sessions, your submission must be in by the December 4 deadline.
 Our committee will begin reviewing proposals immediately after this deadline, so we regret that we cannot accept late submissions.
 Please see the submission guidelines for all the important deadlines.